University of Delaware Library Instruction

 Instruction sessions for specific classes are developed with faculty to optimize student learning.
 Librarians create tools such as tutorials and web-based research guides to help students learn to use information resources more effectively.
 The use of appropriate technologies to improve student familiarity with and understanding of library resources is also a key component of library instruction.

 The involvement of librarians in instruction takes many forms.
 The excellent technology facilities in the Morris Library provide a variety of teaching venues.
-Extensive instruction takes place in the Morris Library Reference Room on an individual basis as librarians work to teach students to locate and use the information resources of the Library.
+Extensive instruction takes place in the Morris Library on an individual basis as librarians work to teach students to locate and use the information resources of the Library.
 A variety of instruction rooms in the Morris Library, equipped with computers for teaching students to use the Library resources, are available for instruction with a librarian/teacher booked in advance.
-Specialized spaces include a media viewing room, an instruction room for working with problem-based learning classes, and a small consultation room for working with one or two individuals.
+Specialized spaces include a media viewing room, an instruction room, and a small consultation room for working with one or two individuals.
 The Assistive Technology Center is equipped with a workstation for braille reading, translation, and printing; workstations with Kurzweil 1000 and 3000 for readers with reading disabilities and low vision; and an assortment of equipment and resource aids to provide an interface with library and classroom materials.
-During the fall 2006 semester, the Library opened the new 15,000 square-foot Student Multimedia Design Center with four studios equipped with multimedia equipment and software and two computer classrooms for creating digital projects.
+Four studios equipped with multimedia equipment and software and two computer classrooms for creating digital projects are available in the Library's Student Multimedia Design Center.

 The Library Instruction Program for Freshmen